ShantiKumariGautam/CanaraSync.AI/README.md

 **Security that Syncs with Your Every Move**

-CanaraSync.AI is a behavior-driven mobile banking security application designed to offer real-time, on-device threat detection using gesture-based behavioral authentication.
-Crafted with a privacy-first approach, it leverages TinyML models to continuously learn and identify the user based on unique interaction patterns like typing speed, scrolling style, touch dynamics, and location signals.

-With a focus on inclusive usability—especially for women, the elderly, and users of shared devices—CanaraSync.AI acts as your invisible layer of protection, ensuring secure and seamless banking experiences.

 ## Overview

 In the age of rapid digitalization, traditional banking security methods are no longer enough.
 CanaraSync.AI introduces a new paradigm in mobile banking security—one that learns, adapts, and protects based on *you*.